-In addition to the countywide discussion in the monitoring section of the 2018/19 annual report, please also refer to the Public Outreach, Public Agency Activities, Construction, Planning and Land Development, Illicit Discharge, and Business Program sections of the annual report for a list of actions City of Ventura has taken and will continue to implement in the current year and future years to address elevated levels of bacteria, trash, metals and other constituents that have been found in our urban outfalls.
+In addition to the countywide discussion in the monitoring section of the 2019/20 annual report, please also refer to the Public Outreach, Public Agency Activities, Construction, Planning and Land Development, Illicit Discharge, and Business Program sections of the annual report for a list of actions City of Ventura has taken and will continue to implement in the current year and future years to address elevated levels of bacteria, trash, metals and other constituents that have been found in our urban outfalls.

-Four wet weather sampling events occurred during the 2018/19 monitoring year with ME-SCR being dry during event one and MO-VEN not sampled during event four.
+Four wet weather sampling events occurred during the 2019/20 monitoring year with ME-SCR and MO-VEN not sampled during event four.
 E. Coli concentrations were detected above Basin Plan objective during wet weather sampling events two, three and four at MO-VEN.
-E. Coli concentrations were detected above Basin Plan objective during wet weather sampling events one, two and three at ME-SCR.
-MO-VEN appears to be causing or contributing to ME-SCR exceedance of E.Coli Basin Plan objective during wet weather sampling events two and three.
+E. Coli concentrations were detected above Basin Plan objective during wet weather sampling events oneat ME-SCR.
+MO-VEN appears to be causing or contributing to ME-SCR exceedance of E.Coli Basin Plan objective during wet weather sampling event one.
+No other cause and contribute relationships were observed for City of Ventura MO-VEN during 2019/20 monitoring year.

 The Lower Santa Clara River Bacteria TMDL became effective on March 21, 2012 with dry and wet weather compliance 11 and 17 years after effective date of TMDL, respectively.
 The Lower Santa Clara River Bacteria TMDL Implementation Plan was submitted to the Los Angeles Regional Water Quality Control Board on March 20, 2015 and approved December 26, 2017.
 The City of Ventura is currently implementing BMPs identified in the Implementation Plan.
-The City anticipates Watershed Management Programs associated with the new Los Angeles - Region Four Regional MS4 Permit will include additional structural BMPs, not included in the TMDL Implementation Plan, that will further mitigate fecal indicator bacteria pollutant loading.
-Additionally, the City in partnership with the Cities of Fillmore, Oxnard, Santa Paula, and the County of Ventura, implemented an In-Stream Compliance Monitoring Plan for the Estuary and Reach 3 of the Santa Clara River, which commenced October 2016.
+The City anticipates Watershed Management Programs associated with the Los Angeles - Region Four Regional MS4 Permit will include additional structural BMPs, not included in the TMDL Implementation Plan, that will further mitigate fecal indicator bacteria pollutant loading.
+Additionally, the City in partnership with the Cities of Fillmore, Oxnard, Santa Paula, and the County of Ventura, implemented an In-Stream Compliance Monitoring Plan for the Estuary and Reach 3 of the Santa Clara River, which commenced October

+2016.
 Outfall monitoring commenced October 2018 in Santa Clara River Bacteria TMDL responsible MS4 agencies' jurisdictions.
 Since E. coli concentrations in the Santa Clara River Watershed are routinely detected above Basin Plan objectives in both wet and dry weather, the City of Ventura in collaboration with Santa Clara River Watershed permittees implement targeted public outreach to residents and businesses in the watershed to address the causes of high levels of bacteria in our waterway.

-Selenium concentrations were not detected above CTR objective during 2018/19 and 2017/18 dry weather events at ME-SCR, however elevated concentrations, above CTR objective, were detected at MO-VEN.
+Selenium concentrations were not detected above CTR objective during 2019/20, 2018/19 and 2017/18 dry weather events at ME-SCR, however elevated concentrations, above CTR objective, were detected at MO-VEN.
 Selenium concentrations were detected above CTR objective during the 2016/17 dry weather monitoring event at both MO-VEN and ME-SCR.
-MO-VEN does not appear to be causing or contributing to a persistent selenium CTR objective exceedance at ME-SCR monitoring year 2018/19.
-In the last five years, 2012/13 and 2016/17 reporting periods were the only periods MO-VEN contributed to a ME-SCR selenium CTR objective exceedance.
+MO-VEN does not appear to be causing or contributing to a persistent selenium CTR objective exceedance at ME-SCR monitoring year 2019/20.
+In the last ten years, 2012/13 and 2016/17 reporting periods were the only periods MO-VEN contributed to a ME-SCR selenium CTR objective exceedance.

-Dissolved copper concentrations were not detected above CTR objective during 2018/19, 2017/18, 2016/17 dry weather events at ME-SCR, however elevated concentrations, above CTR objective, were detected at MO-VEN.
+Dissolved copper concentrations were not detected above CTR objective during 2019/20, 2018/19, 2017/18, 2016/17 dry weather events at ME-SCR, however elevated concentrations, above CTR objective, were detected at MO-VEN.
 MO-VEN does not appear to be causing or contributing to a copper CTR objective exceedance at ME-SCR and does not appear to be persistent.